 Non-communicating (obstructive) hydrocephalus is caused by an obstruction of CSF outflow.
-These obstructions are brought by multiple different pathophysiologies such as congenital malformations, tumours, or vascular malformations, and are most likely to occur at the narrow points such as the interventricular foramen, cerebral aqueduct, medial foramen of Magendie, or the lateral apertures of the fourth ventricle.
+These obstructions are brought by multiple different pathophysiologies such as congenital malformations, tumours, or vascular malformations.
+These are most likely to occur at the narrow points such as the interventricular foramen, cerebral aqueduct, medial foramen of Magendie, or the lateral apertures of the fourth ventricle.
 The obstruction leads to the dilatation of the ventricular system proximal to the obstruction.

 Management of hydrocephalus involves placing a shunt from the ventricles to the abdominal cavity (ventriculoperitoneal shunt).
 It is a surgical procedure and therefore carries the risk of infection.
 However, it is the only long-term treatment available.